thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 But here we have _bare_ recursion.
 At no point in the call chain does our parser consume input.
 It's perfectly valid for our parser to call `expr() -> application() -> expr() -> application() -> ...` forever.
-Our parser needs to consume input somewhere in that call chain to make sure it will terminate.

-Avoiding this is a matter of being more precise in what we want to parse and ensuring that any recursive call to `expr` is only made after consuming input.
+Avoiding this is a matter of ensuring that any recursive call to `expr` is only made after consuming input.
-Rather than an application being two expressions, an application will be any number of atoms.

 {{< notice note >}}
 Parsing theory calls this [removing left recursion](https://en.wikipedia.org/wiki/Left_recursion#Removing_left_recursion), if you'd like to read up on it.
 {{< /notice >}}

+Rather than an application being two expressions, an application will be two atoms.
 An atom is basically any expression that isn't an application.
 For us, that means variables, integers, functions, and parenthesized expressions.
+Because an atom can't be an application it can't recurse infinitely.
-Rather than our naive initial `application`, our actual `app` parses any number of atoms:
+Revising our naive initial `application`, our actual `app` parses any number of atoms:

 ```rs
 fn app(&mut self, anchor: HashSet<Syntax>) {